ricosolana/Valhalla/README.md

 In cmake/get_steamapi specify the path to steamsdk at line 7.

 ## Progress
+### 8/18/2023 + TODO
+I ran out of motivation and reasons to work on this project over the summer due to burnout and few Valheim updates.
+There were some recent patches addressing Hilder, improvements to building, and other misc QOL changes.

+Specific findings:
+- RPC_RefPos is now tied with RPC_ServerSyncedPlayerData (refpos, public position, player specific data -> near base value, possible playable events)
+- Rpc ClientSave renamed to SavePlayerProfile
+- Precision changes to WorldGenerator/ZoneSystem/Heightmap (double instead of float)
+- Built-in fix for corrupted world files caused by large dungeons

+I might continue development sometime in the upcoming weeks.

 ### 5/19/2023 + TODO
 Valheim had an update 3 days ago that went completely over my head.
 This is likely the largest refactoring I've seen the game have so far (its also been a long time coming).
 The most notable changes are:
  - Removing tacky console logs (they were likely used for debugging early on)